jishnuwarrier/MLOps_G47_SpotifyBuddies/README.md

 - For our use case, we simulated a simple explicit interaction that is shown below

 ## [Partial-Complete] Develop multiple options for serving
+- We have experimented with 2 different methods to server the models
+    - The simple loading the model and running it in another process (to make the entire logic non-blocking)
+        - This is the initial design we created to serve ML inference
+        - It is a relatively simple solutions we implemented to manage both ML inference and I/O bound

-- We have experimented with 2 different methods to server the models - The simple loading the model and running it in another process (to make the entire logic non-blocking) - Use RabbitMQ as a message broker and use it to send the inference job to different worker - Due to time constraint, this serving hasn't been tested
+    - Use RabbitMQ as a message broker and use it to send the inference job to different worker
+        - Due to time constraints, this server hasn't been tested
+        - This is a more scalable design that is more robust and scalable, especially when we serve this server using auto-scalar.
   ![image.png](./model_server/images/options.png)

 # Online Evaluation